fbpx

 Policy background

-For those unfamiliar with the many changes that Canada’s immigration minister has imposed in the past year, they are summarised below:
+For those unfamiliar with the many changes that Canada’s immigration minister has imposed in the past year, here's a summary:

-• A savings requirement of more than CDN$20,000 for students to be eligible for a study permit;
+• A savings requirement of CDN$20,000+ for study permit eligibility;

 • The inclusion of master’s and doctoral study levels in the 2025 cap (until September 2024, the cap had been only for the undergraduate level);